 Many Popular Grocery Store Chains Now Offer Online Shopping

-The trend in online grocery shopping is increasing as various popular chains have begun offering delivery methods, whether that’s through the store itself or through a third party app.
+The trend in online grocery shopping is increasing as various popular chains have begun offering delivery methods, whether that’s through the store itself or a third-party app.
 Stores such as Aldi, BJ’s, Costco, Kroger, Target, Publix, Walgreens, Walmart, and Whole Foods now offer delivery methods so that customers can order groceries to their door with ease.
-The large amount of retailers offering online shopping now could potentially make the trend more popular than in person shopping in the future.
+The large number of retailers offering online shopping now could potentially make the trend more popular than in-person shopping in the future.

 Online Grocery Shopping Sales Have Spiked in Previously Underrepresented Groups

 Before the beginning of the pandemic, millennials made up the vast majority of online grocery shoppers, with very few other groups taking part in the activity.
 However, since the popularization of online grocery shopping, large growth has been noticed in baby boomers, Gen Z, and those in both rural and urban environments.

 Online Grocery Shopping has Boomed in Numbers––and Shows No Sign of Stopping

 A year before the outbreak of the COVID-19 pandemic, 81% of shoppers had never used online grocery shopping as a method, preferring to find their food in stores.
 However, this number has changed drastically over the year, as nearly 79% of shoppers now say they have purchased groceries online and will likely continue to do so.
 Between 2019 and 2020, the amount made from online grocery sales in the United States went from $1.2 billion to $7.2 billion.